-Turn hexagon anti-clockwise to limit position. (filled up. with driver's weight of approx. 85 kg)
+Turn hexagon head as far as it will go counter-clockwise. (filled up. with driver's weight of approx. 85 kg)

-Turn hexagon anti-clockwise to limit position, then 6 turns clockwise.
+Turn hexagon head as far as it will go counter-clockwise. then 6 turns in clockwise direction.
 (One-up with load of approx. 110 kg)

-Turn hexagon anti-clockwise to limit position, then 24 turns clockwise.
+Turn hexagon head as far as it will go counter-clockwise, then 24 turns in clockwise direction.
 (Two-up with load of approx. 200 kg)

-- -If the load differs from the base settings, increase spring preload 2 full turns for every 10 kg of extra weight. - Install the side panel.
+- -If the load differs from the base settings, increase spring preload 2 full turns for every 10 kg of extra weight. - Install the side trim panel (■ 111).